naiveHobo/HoboNet/README.md

 ```

 #### Step 2:
-To get the vector representation of all the words, and then save them as a pickle:
+To get the vector representation of all the words, and then save them as a pickle.

 You will need the embeddings we used: https://www.cs.york.ac.uk/nlp/extvec/wiki_extvec.gz

 Download the .gz file and place it in a folder called 'embeddings'
 ```
 python prepare_data.py